 Retrace your steps to the campground – or one of the wild camping spots you’ve chosen along Petain Creek.
 Remember to follow Leave No Trace principles.

-The return hike to the car
+The Elk Lakes hike return to the Peter Lougheed trailhead

 On our last day we enjoyed an easy three-hour hike back to the car.
 The following photos give you an idea of what you’ll see once you’re back in Peter Lougheed Provincial Park.